codaxy/cxjs/MIGRATION.md

 ### Active Bugs

-- Infinite Grid repeating row values (Docs)
+[x] Infinite Grid repeating row values (Docs)
-- Missing search icon in Aquamarine theme (Gallery)
+[x] Missing search icon in Aquamarine theme (Gallery)

 ## Finalization

-[x] Check online .d.ts files for all widgets at the end [x] Migrate gallery
+[x] Check online .d.ts files for all widgets at the end [ ] Check all Config files without comments if comments are available online [x] Migrate gallery
+[x] Migrate changes independently done to master
+[x] Write detailed documentation and migration paths
 [ ] Migrate all docs examples to typescript
 [ ] Figure out a fiddle replacement (with AI :)
-[ ] Write detailed documentation and migration paths
 [ ] Migrate some of the libraries (Google Maps, Diagrams)